aleks73337/image-tagging/README.md

   * Link to the image
   * List of tags in the original order.
 * Should be in `json` or `csv` format.
+* Size not less then 1000.
 #### Model
 * Gets image as a `numpy` array on input.
+* F mera not less then 0.6 (macro, micro)
 * Returns list of hashtags.
   * ```["Hashtag#1", "Hashtag#2", "Hashtag#3" ]```
+  * F measure not less then sth.
+  * Hashtag count not less then 20.
 #### Prototype
 * Can be implemented as an offline app.
   * Provides a list of selectable hashtags by giving an image path.
   * Have a button to copy all selected at once.
 * SG: Make a Chrome extension.

+### Goals
+* Baseline: POC
+* Deadline: Improvements, productiozation.

 ### Responsibilities
 * Dataset parsing - Alexey